Catherine Pitt BA MSc

 After completing my BA at Yale in history and international studies, I worked with health-focused development and humanitarian NGOs in Rwanda, eastern Democratic Republic of Congo, Pakistani-Administered Kashmir, and the Central African Republic.
 I obtained my MSc in Public Health in Developing Countries at LSHTM and have worked at the School since 2008.

-I have led seminars on the Term 1 module Introduction to Health Economics, the Term 2 modules Primary Health Care and Economic Evaluation, and the Term 3 module Applying Public Health Principles in Developing Countries.
-I have also been a personal tutor and summer project supervisor for students on the MSc Public Health in Developing Countries.
+I have been a personal tutor and summer project supervisor for students on the MSc Public Health in Developing Countries.
+I have also led seminars on the Term 1 module Introduction to Health Economics, the Term 2 modules Primary Health Care and Economic Evaluation, and the Term 3 module Applying Public Health Principles in Developing Countries.

 I coordinate the Economic Evaluation group within the Department of Global Health & Development, and led a supplement in Health Economics called Economic evaluations in low- and middle-income countries: Methodological issues and challenges for priority setting.